CarlosHPlata/notes-vault/3-Coding/Rust - Slices.md

 >[!tip] is useful if you already know [[Rust - References and borrowing|References and borrowing]] and [[Rust - Memory management Stack and Heap|Memory management Stack and Heap]]

 As we already view in the memory management topic, there are some values that will be stored in the Heap instead of the Stack.
-And one of those values are the [[Rust Common Collections 2024-11-23|collections]].
+And one of those values are the [[Rust - Collections]].

 Slices let you reference just a part of a collection to use it as reference.
 It can be use for example to reference parts of **Strings** and **Arrays**.